leiko/marketplace/README.md

 Go to root directory and execute:

-docker build -t marketplace:1.0 -f docker/Dockerfile .
+docker build -t marketplace:latest -f docker/Dockerfile .

 2. To run the docker:

-docker run  --name marketplace --network="host"  marketplace:1.0
+docker run  --name marketplace --network="host"  marketplace:latest

 <h2>How to access the database</h2>